 Learn more about the use of cash as a tool for humanitarian assistance by the International Red Cross and Red Crescent Movement.
-If your question is not listed here or you want more information you can also check the Resources section.
+If your question is not listed here or you want more information you can also check the section dedicated to “Resources”.

 A cash distribution is one of many ways in which humanitarian aid can be delivered to people in crisis.
-Traditionally, ‘in-kind’ aid, things like blankets, tents, food and other items, has been the preferred method of assistance.
-A cash distribution is essentially the same thing, but instead of items, a set amount of money is given to people, who can then use it to buy essential goods in the market.
+Traditionally, ‘in-kind’ aid, such as blankets, tents, food and other items, has been the preferred method of assistance.
+A cash distribution is essentially the same, but instead of items, a set amount of money is given to people, who can then use it to buy essential goods in the market.

 The method of distributing cash is linked to the local context, the needs of the people and how safe it is to be distributing cash in a particular situation, both for our staff and volunteers, as well as the people they are assisting.